Fantasy football: Cook, Montgomery lead Week 13 running back rankings

 Dec.
 2 (UPI) -- Dalvin Cook, David Montgomery, Nick Chubb, Alvin Kamara and Austin Ekeler top my Week 13 fantasy football running back rankings for 2020.

-Kareem Hunt, James Robinson, Raheem Mostert, Derrick Henry and D'Andre Swift round out my Top 10 options for Week 13.
+Kareem Hunt, James Robinson, Raheem Mostert, Derrick Henry and Aaron Jones round out my Top 10 options for Week 13.
 J.K.
 Dobbins and Frank Gore also are among my favorite starts this week at the running back position.

 Monitor the status for each of your players' games this week as the coronavirus pandemic continues to impact the NFL schedule and player availability.
 Tampa Bay Buccaneers and Carolina Panthers players should be removed from all starting lineups, as those teams have Week 13 byes.